-The Field Research Station (FRS) is located in the historic town of Saratoga, Texas on a six-acre campus within minutes of the 25,000 acre Lance Rosier Unit of the Big Thicket National Preserve (BITH).
+The Field Research Station & Learning Center (FRSLC) is located in the historic town of Saratoga, Texas on a six-acre campus within minutes of the 25,000 acre Lance Rosier Unit of the Big Thicket National Preserve (BITH).

-The Big Thicket National Preserve's Field Research Station provides students and researchers a facility to support research and field studies in the Preserve and surrounding region.
+The Big Thicket National Preserve's Field Research Station & Learning Center provides students and researchers a facility to support research and field studies in the Preserve and surrounding region.
 The Station also welcomes environmental education programs.

-The Big Thicket Association operates the Field Research Station under an agreement with Big Thicket National Preserve and Rice University.
+The Big Thicket Association operates the Field Research Station & Learning Center under an agreement with Big Thicket National Preserve and Rice University.

-Hazardous materials notice: If you bring anything to the Field Research Station (FRS) considered a hazardous material for research purposes within the facility or in the field, they must be removed from the FRS when you leave.
+Hazardous materials notice: If you bring anything to the Field Research Station & Learning Center (FRSLC) considered a hazardous material for research purposes within the facility or in the field, they must be removed from the FRSLC when you leave.
 See OSHA's Hazardous Materials List.

 Rules for Overnight Use